Physical Therapy Non-Traditional Admission

 - The biology, chemistry and physics prerequisite courses must be taken in complete sequences, i.e. Anatomy & Physiology I with lab and Anatomy and Physiology II with lab.

-- A maximum of one course within the pre-professional coursework (biology, chemistry physics, and psychology) may be repeated.
+- A maximum of one course within the pre-professional course work GPA calculation (biology, chemistry physics, and psychology) may be repeated within the last seven years.

 - Any credit with an earned C, D or F may be retaken for credit with a similar course at an accredited institution.
 The DPT program uses the last grade awarded in the pre-professional science GPA calculations if a course was repeated.